-Issues panels are audience participation events featuring speakers and panelists who address a current social topic connected to concerns within the Catholic intellectual heritage.
-Other programs include Faculty Publication Luncheons, a Catholic Minds, Catholic Matters and The Cardinal Newman lecture series, a day-long colloquiums, and panel discussions.
+The Hank Center hosts a variety of panels and audience participation events where speakers and panelists address a current social topic connected to concerns within the Catholic Intellectual Heritage.
+Programs include Catholic Minds, Catholic Matters, The Cardinal Newman lecture series, day-long colloquia, and panel discussions.

-The Catholic Minds, Catholic Matters lecture series offers four public lectures on an important Catholic thinker or topic directly linked to a concern within the Catholic intellectual heritage.
-Two lectures are given each semester, one by an established scholar outside Loyola University and one by a Loyola University scholar.
-Contact the Center for information on upcoming lectures.
+The Catholic Minds, Catholic Matters Lecture series offers public lectures on important Catholic thinkers or topics directly linked to a concern within the Catholic intellectual heritage.

-The Cardinal Newman Lecture Series is named after the great 19th century English prelate who wrote so movingly about his intellectual journey toward Roman Catholicism in his spiritual autobiography, Apologia pro vita sua (1864).
+The Saint John Henry Newman Lecture series is named after the great 19th century English prelate who wrote so movingly about his intellectual journey toward Roman Catholicism in his spiritual autobiography, Apologia pro vita sua (1864).
 Newman's work helped later generations of Catholics and Catholic converts map out ways to understand the datum of religious faith in light of the contemporary issues facing modern life.
 Honoring this engagement with the Catholic tradition, CCIH will invite scholars to recount their own discovery (or rediscovery) of the Catholic intellectual heritage in light of their ongoing scholarship.

 Named after Joseph Bernardin, Cardinal Archbishop of Chicago from 1982 to 1996, for his influential work toward Church reform after the Second Vatican Council through his Catholic Common Group Initiative.
 The Cardinal Bernardin Common Cause lecture series offers Catholic prelates a platform to engage Loyola’s community in common cause with the Church on issues facing us today.